Abhishekreju2525/kalotsavam/README.md

-# school website for nhss eprdala
+# school website for nhss